stevenjohnstone/afl-lua/README.md

 ```
 ## C module fuzzing

-If C module dependencies are build with "afl-fuzz", then coverage guidance from the C modules will be reported.
+If C module dependencies are build with "afl-gcc", then coverage guidance from the C modules will be reported.
 This allows
 bugs in the C modules to found (which are more likely to be exploitable).
 With Luarocks, this is achieved by appending

 ```
-CC=afl-fuzz
+CC=afl-gcc
 ```
 when installing a rock e.g.